getwilds/wilds-docker-library/esmfold/README.md

 For WDL/Cromwell workflows, download the weights as a separate task and pass the directory to `esm-fold -m`.

-### PyTorch Version

-These images use PyTorch 2.0.0, which is the latest version compatible with the OpenFold v1.0.0 dependency stack.
-While newer PyTorch versions exist, they are incompatible with the pinned OpenFold commit required by ESMFold.

 ## Citation

 If you use ESMFold in your research, please cite the original authors: